baitsart/voice-commands/README.md

 v-c -r		Run

-v-c -l -lang	To select another, of 67 languages for recognition.
-(Available on commands: « -run, -try, -modify, -update, -h »)
+v-c -l -lang	To select another, of 67 languages, on the commands:
+		 ( « -run », « -try », « -modify », « -update » and « -h » ).

-v-c -t -try	To try any command, of default lang, or, a [-lang].
+v-c -t -try	To try any command. « v-c -try "order call method" »

-v-c -mic [NUM]	Set port, to default [1,2,3...].
+v-c -mic [NUM]	Set the port, to use by default [1,2,3...].
 And, if [input-"1,2,3..."].

 v-c -vol	Set the microphone volume that is used by default.
-Level (<= 200).
+Level max.
+200.

 v-c -m -mod	To modify the commands file, and the README file.

 v-c -u -update	To update the README file, after modify the script.

+v-c -a -add	To add, create, a new voice command action « v-c -add »,

+		 or « v-c -add "action name" »,

+		 or « v-c -add "action name=one call method;another call method"

+		Separating between NAME and ORDER with =.
+And between ORDERS, with ;

+v-c -v		Print the program version.

 v-c -h		Show instructions README file.

 v-c --help	Show this message

 ------------------------------------------------------------